-The Advanced Water Systems Operations and Management (AWS) Co-op is intended to give students experience with real world organizations engaged in water and wastewater treatment activity.
+The Urban Forestry Technician Co-op is intended to give students experience with real world organizations engaged in urban forestry activity.
 It provides a practical, hands-on opportunity to apply knowledge and skills obtained in the program.

-The placement is a minimum of 480 hours and takes place from May until August (Spring semester), or from September until December (Fall semester).
-The location of the placement is up to the student, provided it meets the criteria outlined, and is reviewed by the Program Coordinator, or the Co-operative Education & Placement Officer.
+The placement is at least 450 hours (approximately 14 weeks) and takes place from the end of April until the end of August.
+The location of the placement is up to the student, provided it meets the criteria outlined, and is reviewed by the Program Coordinator or the Co-operative Education & Placement Officer.